cnlohr/rv003usb/README.md

 A 1,5k pull-up on D- is used to signal the presence of a USB low-speed device on the bus. `USB_PIN_DPU` is designed to control this pull-up, but this is optional.
 You have three options here:

-1. Use `USB_PIN_DPU` to let RV003USB controll the GPIO.
+1. Use `USB_PIN_DPU` to let RV003USB control the GPIO.
 You're limited to using the same port as for D+/D-.
 2. Comment out `USB_PIN_DPU` and tie the pull-up to 3V3.
 This frees a GPIO completely and signals device presence constantly.
 3. Comment out `USB_PIN_DPU` and tie it to a GPIO of your choice - even on a different port.
 You have to signal device presence in your own user-code though.